 News Growl: You’re running for Congress right in the middle of a historic surge in women running for office in 2018.
 Do you see your campaign as part of this “movement,” or did you decide to run for your own reasons?

 Kristen Rosen Gonzalez: I decided to run because there is an imbalance in the government that affects regular working people like me.
 People who receive a paycheck every two weeks.
 People raising children.
-People who suffer paying the bills.
+People who suffer from paying the bills.

 To ensure a solid middle class, there needs to be more investment in education, housing, and healthcare.
 I will dedicate myself to the little guy.

 Also, this is the century where we must change.
 We have to shift to a clean energy economy.
 We must retrain people for jobs.
-The government is moving way too slowly.
-Much slower than technology.
+The government is moving way too slow Much slower than technology.
 This presents a problem.

 But the actual moment I decided to run for Congress was when I watched Leonardo DiCaprio’s documentary Before the Flood and learning more about the Republican voting block that shields the fossil fuels industry.
 That was enough for me to decide to try and flip one red seat blue.